 The Lady Queen: The Notorious Reign of Joanna I, Queen of Naples, Jerusalem, and Sicily by Nancy Goldstone.
 On March 15, 1348, Joanna I stood trial for her life before the Pope.
 Her husband, Prince Andrew of Hungary, had recently been murdered, and Joanna was the chief suspect.
 More than 30 years later, she was herself murdered.
 The only female monarch in her time to rule in her own name, she was notorious but also widely admired.

 The Anjou Bible: A Royal Manuscript Revealed.
 Naples 1340 edited by J Van der Stock and L. Watteeuw.
-After Joanna of Anjou became heir to the kings of Naples and Sicily, her grandfather, Robert I, gave her a precious gift: the Anjou Bible.
-In addition to Bible texts, it contains a wealth of historical information about the Kingdom of Anjou.
-This illustrated book book contains all the illuminated folios of the Anjou Bible, along with essays in English about the bible and how the arts were promoted at the court of Robert I.
+After Joanna of Anjou became heir to the kings of Naples and Sicily, her grandfather, Robert I, gave her the Anjou Bible.
+It contains a wealth of historical information about the Kingdom of Anjou.

 The Good King: Rene of Anjou and 15th Century Europe by Margaret L. Kekewich.
 The first serious political biography of René I of Anjou in English.
-His court rivalled Burgundy in rich artistic culture, and his claim to the kingdom of Naples led to enormous changes in Southern Europe.
-Includes rare illustrations and an Anjou family tree.
+His claim to the kingdom of Naples led to enormous changes in Southern Europe.
+Includes an Anjou family tree.